Snake Tattoo Meaning

-Alternatively, the snake can be wrapped around the tiger’s head even going through its mouth with the tiger making a fierce face.
+Alternatively, the snake can be wrapped around the tiger’s head even going through its mouth with the tiger making a wild face.

 Often, the two animals are combined in a very colorful image.

-The tiger is known as a dangerous and ferocious creature while the snake too is a predator known for killing its victims with venom or strangulation.
+The tiger is known as an untamed creature while the snake too is a predator.

-These two creatures share a quite scary attitude, and when placed together in a tattoo they represent danger, power, and the ability to succeed in what you are going after in life.
+These two creatures share a quite scary attitude, and when placed together in a tattoo they represent unrestraint, power, and the ability to succeed in what you are going after in life.

 - Eagle & Snake Tattoo Meaning